jmack-micros/magento/README.md

 magento
 =======

-Just messing about with Magento; nothing exciting here.
+Just messing about with Magento CE; nothing exciting here.